A list of activities that showcase our commitment to corporate social responsibility:

 The Spirit of Youth Programme: Supporting high-potential 11th Grade learners to lead with greater civic, social and professional responsibility

 Spirit of Youth provides an opportunity for selected grade 11 learners in Gauteng to critically engage on contextual issues in South Africa in order to develop their sense of agency and define their vision for the country.
-The eight-month long programme brings together learners from various social, economic, geographical and educational backgrounds to share their lived experiences and perspectives.
-The aim is to create a class that represents the diversity of South African society at large, and includes learners from public and private schools in informal settlements, urban areas, townships and suburbs.
+The eight-month-long programme brings together learners from various social, economic, geographical and educational backgrounds to share their lived experiences and perspectives.
+The aim is to create a class that represents the diversity of South African society at large and includes learners from public and private schools in informal settlements, urban areas, townships and suburbs.

-The programme has a focus on inclusion (the breaking down and healing of divisions, and the building of inclusive societies); contextual awareness; develops personal agency; as well as considering how to redress past imbalances, as young leaders of today.
-The aim is that this year-long discourse will develop new understanding of the South African context and its possibilities and that participants will have a significant impact on their immediate peers and society at large.
+The programme has a focus on inclusion (the breaking down and healing of divisions, and the building of inclusive societies); contextual awareness; developing personal agency; as well as considering how to redress past imbalances, as young leaders of today.
+The aim is that this year-long discourse will develop a new understanding of the South African context and its possibilities and that participants will have a significant impact on their immediate peers and society at large.

 This youth leadership development programme runs for the 16th year in 2021 and over 3200 learners have graduated from the programme to date.
 Young professionals from varied backgrounds are also recruited who played an active role as volunteer facilitators.
-Over 260 volunteer facilitators have participated on the programme.
+Over 260 volunteer facilitators have participated in the programme.

 The programme includes activities that enable delegates to exchange ideas with both policymakers and peers on issues critical to the future of our nation.

 We use a number of innovative techniques to facilitate peer-to-peer learning on the most pivotal socio-economic and political issues facing our nation's progress.
 In the Spirit of Youth Programme, facilitated dialogue and experiential learning are the key tools used to support learners' growth.
 The delegates' fees are subsidised through donor funds.